What is Injection Foam Insulation? What it’s Made of, How it Works, & More

 Once the cavity is full, the holes are plugged with Styrofoam plugs, and the siding is replaced.

 For brick exteriors, small holes are drilled through the mortar joints between every stud to inject the foam insulation.
 When the cavities are full, the holes are re-mortared with a standard gray mortar and smoothed out.

 Wood siding tends to be trickier.
 If the siding can be easily removed, the same process for aluminum and vinyl siding is followed.
 If the siding can’t be removed, holes must be drilled through the wood siding and filled with wood plugs once the foam insulation has been injected.

 How Does Injection Foam Insulation Affect a Home’s Energy Cost?

-If you live in Michigan’s lower peninsula and are ready to schedule a free in-home estimate give us a call at 866-900-3626, or fill out the form on our website.
-You can also check out our budget calculator to give you a rough idea of the cost to insulate your home.
+You can check out our budget calculator to give you a rough idea of the cost to insulate the exterior walls of your home.

 Installing RetroFoam into Exterior Walls With Different Siding Types